 Danny Seraphine & CTA, The Pete McGuinness Jazz Orchestra, Diane Moser's Composers Big Band, Gary Morgan's PanAmericana, The Eddie Allen Aggregation, Big Beat, The Red Bank Jazz Orchestra, The Chardavoine Band, Mike Longo's State of the Art Jazz Ensemble, The Andy Farber Septet,

-Funk Shui, The New York Jazzharmonic, The Harlem Hellfighters Ensemble (a special performance conducted by Scottish trumpet virtuoso John Wallace at the Brass Historical Society Symposium); and on recordings for "Star Trek Continues".
+Funk Shui, The New York Jazzharmonic, The Harlem Hellfighters Ensemble (in a special performance conducted by Scottish trumpet virtuoso John Wallace at the Brass Historical Society Symposium); and on recordings for "Star Trek Continues".

 His own groups include the Chris Rogers Band and the “Woody Shaw Project” - a collaborative group with the splendid valve-trombonist Mike Fahn.
 Rogers is currently planning several new jazz & Latin-jazz recording projects, as well as his nearly completed future release "Nature's Arrow".